If you’re wondering why critical thinking is important, you might be tired of the same old explanations.

 According to Jonathan Haber in Critical Thinking, Aristotle is the first great critical thinker because he categorized and organized his thoughts about the world in the context of what others thought.

-In this vein, Aristotle worked on biology, politics, drama, logic and rhetoric.
+In this vein, Aristotle worked on biology, politics, drama, logic, rhetoric and other thought processes.
 These categories still serve as what Haber calls “the building blocks of education.”

 Why Is Critical Thinking Important?